 Jackie knows that even though the volatility of growth assets might result in her super balance going down for periods of time, she’s prepared to accept this risk in return for a higher probability of increased growth over the long term.

-Tom: Balanced investment plan
+Tom: Conservative investment plan

 Tom is not concerned with outperforming the share market and would rather take on a lower risk of negative returns for his super.
-He chooses the Balanced plan and will monitor investment markets, along with his expenses, in case he needs to change strategy.
+He chooses the Conservative plan and will monitor investment markets, along with his expenses, in case he needs to change strategy.

 Courtney: My GESB Super investment plan